 Additionally, in winter you might want to look for specific cold weather golf balls that can usually be picked up for a good price.

-Used Golf Balls Vs New Golf Balls: Any Difference?
+Used Golf Balls Vs New Golf Balls: Is There Any Difference?

 So the real question is how do the two compare against each other.
 Well studies have remained inconclusive whether a new ball will see you perform better but Practical Golf decided to take a test and see how they performed side by side.